Paul Einhorn

 Paul Einhorn (born in Iecava, Latvia, the exact birth date is not known, died in 1655 in Jelgava) was a famous historian of the Latvians and a Lutheran pastor.

+Lutheran beliefs and attempts to exterminate the pre-Christian religion of the Latvians

 In 1615 Paul Einhorn studied at the university of Rostock.

 He was a pastor from 1621 and superintendent of Courland from 1636.
 He is described as an ardent Lutheran, and he spent much effort fighting against superstition.
 He received a good classical education which is also seen in his works, which gained its importance because of their description of Latvian pre-Christian beliefs, which he tried to exterminate.

+Literary works

 He has published number of books: